Key takeaways

 There are many ways to make your money grow and increase your wealth over time.
 You can invest in the stock market.
 You could put your money into bonds or high-yield savings accounts.
 Or you can put the money to work for you via real estate by purchasing a home, either to live in or to rent out.

 But is buying a house a good investment?
 That depends on many different factors, including your short- and long-term goals.
-It’s smart to think carefully about the pros and cons and set realistic expectations for your return on a real estate investment.
+The dynamics of the current real estate market should also be part of your considerations: With housing prices and mortgage interest rates both quite high, the costs associated with becoming a homeowner are especially steep these days.
+It’s smart to think carefully about the pros and cons and set realistic expectations for your potential return on a real estate investment.
 Here’s a deeper look.

-It’s easy to think of real estate as an investment if you are a pro investor, a landlord seeking to rent out the property or a house flipper hoping to upgrade and relist it quickly.
-But what about those who plan to actually live there?
+It’s easy to think of real estate as an investment if you are a pro investor, a landlord seeking to rent out the property or a house flipper hoping to upgrade and resell quickly.
+But what about buyers who plan to actually live there?
 Should they think of a home purchase in this context as an investment — and is it a worthy one?
 Here are some reasons why homeownership is a good investment.

 Appreciation